 Prevention, Reduction, Reuse and Recycling is the preferred options in managing household waste to reduce the amount of waste that is produced in the first place.

-A new website mywaste.ie has been launched and is Ireland’s official guide to managing your waste.
-Here you will find everything you need to know about how to manage your waste responsibly and efficiently.
-Browse the site for local waste services, recycling facilities, information on preventing, reusing and disposing of waste, see https://www.mywaste.ie/
+mywaste.ie is Ireland's official guide to managing your waste.
+You will find everything you need to know about how to manage your waste responsibly and efficiently.
+An information leaflet on the Waste Bye-Laws is set out hereunder:

 Attached is a list of items that can be put into your Brown Bin to help reduce waste